Using Traffic Viewer

-On the menu that appears, click any one of the items: Traffic Viewer, Pageview Logs, CSP Reports.
+On the menu that appears, click any one of the options.

-Filtering is a useful way to see only the data that you want displayed.
+You can create a filter that defines the logs query through the Filter field.
+Filtering is a useful way to view only the data that interests you.
 For example, a filter allows you to match all or part of a log, or match specific parts of logs to other logs.
-With each view is paired the filter bar.
 When you transition to another view, the last view’s filter bar stays at the state you left it in.
 Obtain values from the records and add them to the filter without triggering a new view.
 Alternatively, take values from the summary table and trigger a new view that adds that value to the filter.
 For more detailed instructions, see Filter Building in the Traffic Viewer.

 The time selection is independent of the logs views; in other words, whatever time you have selected persists from view to view.
 The time picker permits you to select any time range within the last month.